- Take a tour on YouTube

 The 2019 growing session is in full swing!

 We can meet your needs!
 Order your pellet or leaf hops from the 2018 Harvest now!

 Are you a local home brewer?
 A local microbrewer?
 We can help supply you with Central Oregon locally grown hops.We sell:

 - Cascade and Centennial pellets from 2018 harvest

 - Whole leaf hops in a variety of sizes - SOLD OUT!

 Contact us for pick-up and packaging needs.

 How to purchase our hops

-At Tumalo Hops, we grow six varieties of hops:
+At Tumalo Hops, we grow five varieties of hops:

 - Cascade Hops: Developed in Oregon and named after the Cascade mountain range, we have been growing Cascade hops for ten years.
 As our most mature crop, this is also our most plentiful so far.
 This is a aroma hop which contains low amounts of alpha acids.
 The aroma is medium and has a unique floral/spicy character.
 It is the most popular variety.